Welcome to The MJA Lab

 Hypercoordinate silanes for organic ELECTRONICS applications

 Of great importance to the world in its current state is the need for renewable, sustainable, clean, and cheap sources of energy.
 Recently, interest in organic dye-sensitized solar cells (DSSCs) has grown due to their efficiency, cost-effectiveness, and safety profile.
 This work builds upon findings in this fast-advancing field by further exploring an underutilized method by which to derivatize, attach, and enhance the activity of porphyrin dyes in DSSCs: axially.
-Beyond DSSCs, these molecules are also being explored for use in other organic electronic applications.
+Beyond DSSCs, these molecules are also being explored as fluorescent dyes and for use in other organic electronic applications.

 The study of protein-protein interactions (PPIs) and the synthesis of inhibitors

 The MJA Lab is developing (through design, synthesis, and biological application) novel proteomimetic covalent drugs for the inhibition of PPIs, which have been established as an important modern target for drug discovery.
 Contact between proteins occurs in shallow pockets over relatively large surface areas, and therefore designing high affinity inhibitors is difficult.
-One way with which to increase effective binding affinity to a crucial surface site is through the use of covalent reaction between substrate and target.
+One way to increase effective binding affinity to a crucial surface site is through the use of covalent reaction between substrate and target.

 Dynamic covalent molecular switches